 - Pet food if you have pets

 It’s useful to have some MREs (meals ready-to-eat) in the pantry.
 Some MREs come with a heat source and only require additional water.
-Others, like those found in the Mountain House classic bucket, require boiling water to reconstitute.
+Others, like freeze-dried meals from Augason Farms or Mountain House, require boiling water to reconstitute.

 These meals are on the expensive side, especially compared to buying raw ingredients, but they provide your family with a quick hot meal that requires no prep work and no cleanup.
 Sometimes, you can find them on deep discount at Amazon, so use a price tracker like CamelCamelCamel to get the best price.
 You can also download the browser extension Honey, which will help you find the best prices online.